dmparrishphd/cIsForChildren/OriginalBook/README.md

 ------------

 I do not ask for money.
+With this book, making money is not my goal.
-My main goal is not to make money, but making books does have a cost.
+But making has a cost.

 You can help with that cost.
 You can buy new copies of my first book.